-Full-time students in the Bachelor of Health Sciences program will take a total of 30.0 units over a given academic year.
+Students must be registered in at least 18.0 units in a given academic year in order to be considered to have a full-time course load.
+Full-time students in the Bachelor of Health Sciences program will normally take a total of 30.0 units over a given academic year.
 Full-time students may choose, at any time, to register in fewer courses, or to drop courses (before the published deadlines), such that they fall below this course load and retain their right to full-time registration status in a future term.
-However, students must be registered in at least 18.0 units in a given academic year in order to be considered to be in a full-time course load.